dinesh-parmar/Ultrasonic-Distance-Measurement-using-Arduino-and-Seven-Segment/README.md

 **Ground** : Ground is connected to this pin.

 ## About the Program
-I had used SevSeg.h library that you will find in my repository.
-I had send the 10uS trigger pulse using DigitalWrite() in Arduino UNO.
+I used SevSeg.h library that you will find in my repository.
+I sent the 10uS trigger pulse using DigitalWrite() in Arduino UNO.
 The pulseIn keyword is used to detect the high pulse in the echo pin of the ultrasonic Sensor.
-It produces pulse proportional to the distance of the object from the sensor i.e the far the far object is the more time required for the echo pin to receive the reflection pulse.
+It produces pulse proportional to the distance of the object from the sensor i.e the far the object is the more time required for the echo pin to receive the reflection pulse.
 I have also uploaded the .ino file of this project.
 ### Pin connection:
 * Sensor Trigger Pin is connected to A1 pin of Arduino.